charlesbihis/neovim/README.md

 ### Install Dependencies

-Intentionally installing dependencies after so you can inspect NeoVim/LazyVim health beforehand.
+Run LazyVim health check to see status of LazyVim and related plugins.

-1. Run the health check before.
+1. Run the health check before installing dependencies just to see what's broken.

 ```bash
 :checkhealth